The Travel Industry Takes on Human Trafficking and Child Exploitation

 ECPAT-USA partners with travel and tourism suppliers, associations, and meeting professionals to combat human trafficking and child exploitation.
-Adopters of ECPAT’s Code include some of the industry’s biggest organizations, from Hilton Worldwide to GBTA, from Maritz to SITE.
+Adopters of ECPAT’s Code include some of the industry’s biggest organizations, from Hilton Worldwide to Altruvistas, from Maritz to LABTA.

-At GBTA Denver, you can learn about the Tourism Child-Protection Code of Conduct and how companies can join ECPAT-USA in ending child slavery at the source.
+At GBTA Boston, you can learn about the Tourism Child-Protection Code of Conduct and how companies can join ECPAT-USA in ending child slavery at the source.

-Here are 3 things you can do to make GBTA a success for ending child slavery
+two things you can do to make GBTA a success for ending child slavery

-Visit our booth: The ECPAT-USA booth will be open at the Exhibit Hall at Kiosk IR007 Monday, July 18th & Tuesday, July 19th: 2:30PM-6:00pm and Wednesday, July 20th: 12:30pm-2:30pm.
+Visit our booth: The ECPAT-USA booth will be open at the Exhibit Hall at Kiosk IR-06 Monday, July 17th & Tuesday, July 18th: 2:30PM-6:00pm and Wednesday, July 19th: 8:30am-11:00am.
 If you or your colleagues would like to schedule a meeting, please reply to this email or send a request to email@example.com.

 - Train your traveling employees who can identify child sex trafficking in hotels and airports OR mitigate risk for employees that may even stem demand in destination countries with Travel Industry Indicators.